Frank Woolley: Style and technique

 Writing for Barclay's World of Cricket, Harry Altham described Woolley as a "tall and graceful" figure who, with "a quiet air" was "unhurried in his movements".
-As a batsman, he had a gift for timing his shots and made full use of his long reach; he was especially strong in driving off his back foot against balls that other batsmen might consider good length deliveries.
+As a batsman, he had a gift for timing his shots and made full use of his long reach; he was especially strong in driving off his back foot against balls that other batsmen might consider good-length deliveries.
 He was equally graceful as a bowler, making full use of his height to extract additional bounce from his deliveries.
 Altham pointed out that, although Woolley lacked the subtlety of Wilfred Rhodes, he was nevertheless a formidable bowler on any pitch whose conditions helped him.
 Woolley's long reach and his "large, prehensile hands" made him an excellent fielder close to the wicket.
-Neville Cardus described him as "the most stylish professional batsman in the country" and wrote that no other cricketer alive "had served the meadow game as happily and faithfully as Woolley", whilst in his obituary in The Daily Telegraph, EW Swanton described him as "as graceful a batsman as ever played".
+Neville Cardus said of Woolley that "(his) strokes were brilliant, as much a matter of nature as the rays dazzling the field from the blue sky".
+In Woolley's Daily Telegraph obituary, E. W. Swanton considered him to be "as graceful a batsman as ever played".

-According to R. C. Robertson-Glasgow "when you wrote about him, there weren't enough words.
+According to R. C. Robertson-Glasgow: "When you wrote about him [Woolley], there weren't enough words.
 In describing a great innings by Woolley, and few of them were not great in artistry, you had to be careful with your adjectives and stack them in little rows, like pats of butter or razor-blades.
 In the first over of his innings, perhaps, there had been an exquisite off-drive, followed by a perfect cut, then an effortless leg-glide.
-In the second over the same sort of thing happened; and your superlatives had already gone.
-The best thing to do was to presume that your readers knew how Frank Woolley batted and use no adjectives at all."
-He went on: "there was all summer in a stroke by Woolley, and he batted as it is sometimes shown in dreams."
-In his Wisden obituary, R. L. Arrowsmith wrote "his average rate of scoring has been exceeded only by Jessop and equalled by Trumper.
+In the second over, the same sort of thing happened; and your superlatives had already gone.
+The best thing to do was to presume that your readers knew how Frank Woolley batted and use no adjectives at all".
+He went on: "There was all summer in a stroke by Woolley, and he batted as it is sometimes shown in dreams".
+In his Wisden obituary, R. L. Arrowsmith wrote: "His average rate of scoring has been exceeded only by Jessop, and equalled by Trumper.
 His philosophy was to dominate the bowler.
-'When I am batting,' he said, 'I am the attack'."
+'When I am batting', he said, 'I am the attack'".